 Forecasting principal payments on bonds is relatively straightforward and easily obtained from the bond amortization schedule.
-The first payment may be timed with the district's debt service tax levy.
+The first payment should be limited to line up with the district's property tax collection cycle.
 Subsequent principal payments occur at 12-month intervals.

 Scheduling initial principal and interest payments is a structuring issue.
 Districts should refer to bond counsel and financial consultants for guidance.